Construction Review

 Mecca Metro Design

-Mecca metro design Phase 1 expansion framework
+Mecca Metro Project Phase 1 expansion framework

-Mecca metro design to advance the first implementation stage of the network.
+Mecca metro project to advance the first implementation stage of the network.
 Phase 1 focuses on two priority lines, identified as Lines B and C. These corridors will connect key pilgrimage zones and high-demand urban districts.
 Additionally, planners aim to improve accessibility between transport hubs and religious sites.

 Engineering consultants are refining alignments and station locations.
 They also assess passenger demand during peak seasonal surges.
 Furthermore, the design prioritizes integration with bus systems and pedestrian corridors.
 This approach ensures smoother passenger distribution across Mecca.